 The summer Phytoplankton bloom in Antarctica puts off more H-2o into the air than all of the forests in the world combined.
 The Phytoplankton bloom occurs around the month of December each year in Antarctica.
 This is when the sunlight provides the perfect conditions for Phytoplankton to multiply in vast quantities.

-Phytoplankton is everything in Antarctica: Phytoplankton consist mostly of algae, bacteria and is the foundation of the marine food chain.
+Phytoplankton is everything in Antarctica: Phytoplankton consists mostly of algae, bacteria and is the foundation of the marine food chain.
 Phytoplankton, krill, and other small organisms feed the fish, then feed the penguins, then feed the seals and so on.

 Adelie Penguins and Polynys: In Antarctica, Adelie penguins depend on polynyas, where phytoplankton are abundant, throughout their lives.
 In eastern Antarctica, more than 90 percent of all Adelie penguins colonies live next to coastal polynyas.

 Antarctica Star and Sky Facts